Cardi B's X-Rated Reason for Missing Offset Will Make You Blush

 Maciel-Twist / BACKGRID

 Are Cardi B and Offset getting back together?
-The "I Like It" rapper is certainly misses her ex today—or maybe just one part of his body.
+The "I Like It" rapper is certainly missing her ex today—or maybe just one part of his body.

 During a recent Instagram Live chat, Cardi revealed exactly what she's missing from her relationship with the Migos star.
 "I miss it...a lot," she told her social media followers as she sipped on her coffee.
 "I want it...in my throat...inside of me...demolishing me...destroying me."